 - Learn the basics of computer programming.

-- Understand how functions and loops work.
+- Understand how important coding concepts such as functions and loops work.

 - Teach children how to think like a programmer.